Priyan503/stridergate/README.md

 - App version

-👉 Detect:

-- Same device used for multiple accounts
+used to detect the same device with multiple accounts

----

-### 📡 Network Data
+###  Network Data

 - IP address consistency